toslali-ibm/llm-d-benchmark/README.md

 Load Generator (python code), written using software facilites available at https://github.com/fmperf-project/fmperf.

 > [!NOTE]
-> This will be expanded with additional load generators in the future.
+> This will be expanded with additional load generators in the future (e.g. [inference-perf](https://github.com/kubernetes-sigs/inference-perf) )

 #### Workload